VuStrong/Strongtify/README.md

 ## Features

-- Backend using NestJS, PlanetScale MySQL as main database and Redis for caching.
+- Backend using NestJS, MySQL as main database and Redis for caching.
 - Web client using NextJS, NextAuth for storing token.
 - Mobile App using Flutter and BLoC pattern for state management.